On this page

 - waste stream numbers (in Dutch) for the businesses that dispose of their waste via your business

-The notification period is 4 weeks after the end of the month in which you received the waste materials.
+The notification deadline is 4 weeks after the end of the month in which you received the waste materials.

 The notification requirement also applies if your business disposes of waste by using it as building material, fertiliser or raw material.